-Each volume should be submitted using 8 1⁄2 " x 11" sheets of paper and a font size no smaller than 10 point.
+Each volume should be submitted using $8 \frac{1}{2}$ " x 11" sheets of paper and a font size no smaller than 10 point.
 The pages in each volume should be numbered sequentially, include a Table of Contents and tabbed with the visible titles of corresponding Schedules (Volume 1) or Sections (Volume 2).

-Volume 1 of 2 shall include the presentation of information in the following Schedules required for the GES contract to the extent the information has been developed during the course of performing the audit.
-Preliminary information and incomplete schedules will be finalized during audit negotiations, prior to execution of the GES contract.
+Volume 1 of 2 shall include the presentation of information in the following Schedules required for the Guaranteed Energy Services Agreement (GESA) to the extent the information has been developed during the course of performing the audit.
+Preliminary information and incomplete schedules will be finalized during audit negotiations, prior to execution of the ESA.